 A simple way to do Madhubani painting on fabric involves filling colour inside the outliner done in textured 3D outliner.

-Fill a small sprayer bottle with colour and splash away or use straw to blow designs on the fabric.
-Fun way to randomly paint the design.
+Fill a small sprayer bottle with colour and splash away or use a straw to blow designs on the fabric.
+A fun way to randomly paint the design.
+You can either buy spray fabric paint or add a special additive to paint which will make your paint to sprayable consistency if you want a professional effect.

 Block painting is done with stamps.
 You apply paint on stamps and this stamp is imprinted on the fabric.